-The RedWall is an artivism project initiated by Trans rights activist and artist Kalki Subramaniam to empower the voices of the transgender, non-binary and gender-diverse people of India against sexual abuse and assault.
+The RedWall is an artivism project initiated by Trans rights activist and artist Kalki Subramaniam to empower the voices of the under privileged women, non-binary and gender-diverse people of India against sexual abuse and assault.
 For the past two years, Kalki and the team of Sahodari has been interviewing more than 500 transgender and gender non binary people including People living with HIV (PLHIV), talking to them to about their lives in depth.
 Now the project includes women who

 We are asking them to write testimonials on the physical and sexual violence inflicted on them because of their gender expressions and health status.
 We found that every transgender person whom we interviewed has been been sexually molested, abused or exploited at least once in their lives.
 Transgender people from the states of Tamilnadu, Kerala, Andhra Pradesh, Telangana, Karnataka, Delhi and West Bengal have participated in this project.